On May 14 celebrate 50 years of bird banding at Powdermill Nature Reserve

 A vendor will be located at Powdermill with food and beverages available for purchase.
 Picnic facilities are available around the property for those wishing to pack food items.
 In addition to the scheduled activities, Powdermill’s hiking trails and the exhibitions located in the Florence Lockhart Nimick Nature Center will be open and visitors are encouraged to explore these areas on their own.
 For the safety of visitors, staff, museum specimens, and live animals associated with demonstrations, it is requested that visitors leave their pets at home.

 Powdermill Nature Reserve has been dedicated to its mission of research, education, and conservation for more than 50 years.
 It is a place for scientists, for students, and for families who are interested in the natural world.
 Powdermill is home to the one of the longest continually running bird banding stations in the United States.
 A wide variety of public education programs serves children and adults.
 Researchers from around the world conduct diverse long- and short-term scientific studies in herpetology, botany, invertebrate zoology, and ornithology.
 More information about Powdermill can be found at www.carnegiemnh.org/powdermill.

-Carnegie Museum of Natural History, one of the four Carnegie Museums of Pittsburgh, is ranked among the top five natural history museums in the country.
-It maintains, preserves, and interprets an extraordinary collection of 21 million objects and scientific specimens used to broaden understanding of evolution, conservation, and biodiversity.
-More information is available by calling 412.622.3131 or visiting the Web site, www.carnegiemnh.org.
+Carnegie Museum of Natural History, one of the four Carnegie Museums of Pittsburgh, is among the top natural history museums in the country.
+It maintains, preserves, and interprets an extraordinary collection of 22 million objects and scientific specimens used to broaden understanding of evolution, conservation, and biodiversity.
+Carnegie Museum of Natural History generates new scientific knowledge, advances science literacy, and inspires visitors of all ages to become passionate about science, nature, and world cultures.
+More information is available by calling 412.622.3131 or by visiting the website, www.carnegiemnh.org.